Bulldog boys fall short, short-handed girls drop fifth of season

-In a home game against the Newcastle Dogies out of Wyoming, the Bulldogs fell in a pair of losses.
-The girls would lose 61-41 while the boys fell 63-57.
+In a home game against the Newcastle Dogies out of Wyoming, the Bulldogs fell in a pair of losses on Saturday, Jan.
+8. The girls would lose 61-41 while the boys fell 63-57.

 The Lady Bulldogs, who almost made a comeback against Sidney on Friday, didn’t have that same energy on Saturday as they dropped the contest against the Dogies.